 No!
 Anyone can shop at the market!
 Most community markets offer an Owner discount or other Owner perks.
 These will be determined by our Owners before we open.

 The short answer is… because we’ll open the store sooner!
-Under the Four Cornerstones in Three Stages model that we are using, our community market will not open without 1,000 Owners.
+Under the Four Cornerstones in Three Stages model that we are using, our community-owned grocery store will not open without 1,000 Owners.
 This is the level of Ownership that proves we have community support and that we are ready to open.

 As we move through the Four Cornerstones in Three Stages model, there are many benchmarks for Ownership numbers that help us know when it’s safe to move on to the next phase.
 An important part of the feasibility of the market is knowing that we have community support — through Ownership shares!

-Also, by becoming a Founding Owner, you will have early voting rights and be a part of the building process of the community market.
+Also, by becoming an Owner now, you will have early voting rights and be a part of the building process of the community-owned grocery store.
 Your democratic say will begin earlier and have a huge impact.

 The location of the store will be determined later in the planning process (during the 2nd part of the feasibility phase).
 It is really important that the location is selected through careful research about traffic, location demographics, accessibility, parking, lot size, and other factors in order to build the most sustainable store possible.